 Qu.
 How important is it to you that the UK become a society where...We are able to disagree without giving up on each other.
 February 2020.
+Source: More in Common 2020.

 Part I

 - 1 Context and Methodology

 - 2 Britain's Kaleidoscope

 - 3 Britain's Core Beliefs